sethgrid/countmyreps/README.md

 ### TODO:

 Code:
+- top navigation based on offices
+- implement the JSON endpoint
+- make a RESTful interface
+- implement an integration test
 - refactor to be easier to work with
 - consider how to do "team" grouping
 - improve the UI/UX
-- implement the JSON endpoint
-- make a RESTful interface
-- implement an integration test
+- if we can't connect to the db, should the app try to recover the db with exec commands?
+Not good separation, but maybe good automation?

 Operability:
+- verify nightly back up of the db
 - move logs from `/var/log/messages` to their own location will rotation
 - put monitoring and alerting on mariadb and countmyreps procs
 - monitor for errors in the logs
-- verify nightly back up of the db
+- implement db recover from logs (just in case, and if I have time)